mvysny/vaadin-quarkus/README.md

    for more details.
 However, the Vaadin-Quarkus Extension uses a custom `QuarkusVaadinServlet`.

+## Demoed Vaadin Versions

+There are three branches of this example project:

+1. The `main` branch tracking the newest Vaadin 14 version
+2. The `v19` branch tracking the Vaadin 19 version
+3. A temporary `v14_5` branch tracking the 14.5.0 alpha versions.
+Once Vaadin 14.5.0 final is released, this branch will be merged into `main` and deleted.

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: